 What is the importance of selecting a central theme for a memoir?

 Selecting a central theme is crucial as it guides the narrative structure, ensuring the memoir remains focused and compelling.
-It helps in reflecting on significant life events to create an engaging story that resonates with readers.
+Without a theme, your memoir risks becoming a collection of disconnected anecdotes rather than a cohesive story with an emotional arc.

 How should one plan the structure of a memoir?

-Planning involves creating a detailed timeline of key events and deciding how these events will be organized into chapters.
+Planning involves creating a detailed timeline of key events and deciding how these events will be organized into chapters, chronologically, thematically, or using a braided narrative structure.
 This structured approach aids in maintaining coherence throughout the storytelling process.

 What are some effective writing techniques for memoirs?